MatejKovacic/RasPBX-install/README.md

 Then you need to enter e-mail address for sending incoming SMS messages (I entered my e-mail address), phone number to which incoming SMS messages should be forwarded (I left this empty, because I do not want to use SMS forwarding), and finally the script asked me if I want to install a webpage (on RasPBX) for sending SMS with my USB dongle.
 Of course I want, what a stupid question, so I said `y` (*Yes*) and then entered password for SMS page, which would be `mytotallysecurepassword`.
 Nah, I am joking, I am not sharing that with you.

+Anyway, if you forgot password for SMS page, just open a terminal and write: `echo -n "myNEWpassword" | sha1sum`.
+You will get SHA1 hash of a password (in our case it is: `72358c1e53720d0b9d6bcd377516fdcc96ecb931`).
+Now open the file for sending SMS through web page: `sudo nano /var/www/html/sms/index.php` and add this hash to a variable `$password`:

+    $password = '72358c1e53720d0b9d6bcd377516fdcc96ecb931';

 <img src="006_sms1.png" alt="SMS webpage" width="300"/>

 Regarding this webpage on RasPBX for sending SMS messages.
 If you are a web designer, it could look really insulting for your eyes.
 But this is not a problem, because you can change the outlook of SMS sending page.
 HTML files are located in `/var/www/html/sms` and you can edit them freely.
 If you managed to put together some likeble webpage, it would be much appreciated if you can share it with me.